ricdurh/Neural_Networks_Image_classification_1/README.md

 ![](/images/_nn_models_results.png)

-Here's the plotting of the training and validation for loss and accuracy of the best performing model (512 neurons) and another top performer (128):
+Here's the plotting of the training and validation for loss and accuracy of the top model (512 neurons) and another best-performing model (128):

 ![](/images/_nn_model_accuracy_loss.png)